 The FDA's approval order for FC2 includes conditions that relate to product labeling, including information on the package itself and instructions for use called a "package insert" which accompanies each product.
 The Company believes it is in compliance with the FDA approval order.

-The Company's manufacturing facility may also be subject to inspection by UNFPA, USAID, and country specific ministries of health.
+The Company's facility may also be subject to inspection by UNFPA, USAID, International Organization for Standardization (ISO) and country specific ministries of health.

 Competition